katrondina/katrondina/README.md

 ### Hi there 👋

-I'm an agile application developer currently working in IBM.
+I'm currently a java application developer currently working in an agile environment at IBM.

 JRSS include:
  - Java Backend developer, mostly developing Java Batches.
 I utilize Springboot/SpringBatch framework in a Redhat openshift platform.